 Discover Viking history, local customs and food, and the culture of the friendly Norwegians.

-Most Arctic Circle cruises take place in the summer, and you’ll get to see these destinations around the summer solstice, which means bright evenings and light nights.
+Most Arctic Circle cruises take place in the summer, and you’ll see these destinations around the summer solstice, which means bright evenings and light nights.

 Within this 12-night cruise, there are 5 cruising days at sea.
 Not a problem as you are on board the beautiful Jewel of the Seas, a favorite amongst Royal Caribbean customers.
 But it is important to know before you book.
 Not everyone's idea of a perfect cruising vacation is being on board the cruise ship for 5 of the 13 days at sea.
 Remember that where you are heading to - the Arctic Circle, is a long way and it takes time to get to the ports and destinations.
 But Norway is stunning, and it is worth making the journey to see it.

 Cruise the Arctic Circle with Royal Caribbean

 This is a suggestion for a 16-night package for a cruise vacation from the Dutch capital, Amsterdam.
 The package includes three full sightseeing days (4 nights) in Amsterdam and a 12-night cruise to Norway’s Arctic with Royal Caribbean International.

 And it’s easy to tailor-make your holiday and book yourself, so you have complete control over your booking!

 Four nights Amsterdam + 12 night Arctic Circle Cruise

 Norway is one of the most beautiful countries in the world.
 Its defining landscape is the fjord – deep valleys cutting through the mountains filled with water over thousands of years.

 Cruises take place during the summer months only.
 And cruising to Norway and the Arctic Circle is the most comfortable way of reaching so many destinations in the same vacation.